roman-milk/roman-milk.github.io/my-boss-slut.md

  "I don't want to have sex with you, Becky.
 I'm not a slut like you are," Trudy said shyly.

  "Oh, Trudy, don't be ashamed by that.
 It's okay.
 Not every woman can be a world class slut like me.
 Not everyone is a professional golfer but a lot of people still like to hit the ball around.
 You can still have fun and not be a pro like me," Becky said reassuringly as she held Trudy's hands.
-Report_Story #2